scale-it/algo-builder/docs/guide/execute-transaction.md

 Even though fee paid by alice is `0`, this transaction will pass because total fees collected is greater than or equal to the required amount.

-## Sign and Send SDK Transaction object using `executeTx` function
+## Sign and Send SDK Transaction object using `executeTx` method

-`executeTx` function supports signing and sending sdk transaction objects.
+`deployer.executeTx` method supports signing and sending sdk transaction objects.
 To do this you will have to pass an [`TransactionAndSign`](https://algobuilder.dev/api/web/interfaces/types.TransactionAndSign.html) object which has `transaction` and `sign`.
 Ex:

 ```
 const tx = makeAssetCreateTxn(